data-integrations/database-plugins/README.md

 ```
 Notice that you must change properties for Aurora MySQL and Aurora Postgresql to real before running tests.
 ## Setup Local Environment
-MySQL, Postgresql, MSSQL, DB2 are using prebuild images.
+MySQL, Postgresql, MSSQL, DB2, SAP HANA are using prebuild images.

 Oracle DB image should be build separately.

+Note that you should login into docker account to pull SAP HANA image.
+Account can be created [here](https://hub.docker.com/signup)
+Also, please note SAP HANA is sensitive to some CPU instructions.
+CPU model "host-passthrough" or similar can be required if running inside VM.
+SAP HANA requires that password for DB is provided through url.
+Convenience script ```docker-compose/db-plugins-env/saphana-password-server.sh```
+provided for this purpose.

 Netezza requires VMware Player for running Netezza emulator.